AnthonyChablov/rms-takehome-assignment/README.md

 ## Future Improvements

 - Add more interactive features to the scatter plot (zoom, pan)
+- End-to-End (E2E) testing with Cypress
+- Increase unit-testing coverage for all components and utilities
 - Implement data filtering options
 - Add time-series visualization options
-- Improve mobile responsiveness
+- Add more improvements to mobile responsiveness
 - Add more comprehensive error handling and loading states
-- Implement unit tests for all components and utilities

 ## License